 \subsection{Main result for prognostic score based estimator}

-We start by studying the statistical behavior of the prognostic score based estimator defined in (\ref{eqn:fused_lasso4}).
-Towards that end, we first introduce some assumptions needed to arrive at our first result.
+We start by studying the statistical behavior of the prognostic score based estimator defined in (\ref{eqn:fused_lasso3}).
+Towards that end, we first introduce some assumptions used in our proofs to arrive at our first result.

 \begin{assumption}[Overlap] The propensity score $e(X)$ has support $ [e_{\min},e_{ \max }] \subset (0,1)$. \end{assumption}